noahpresler/Django-Tutorial/README.md

 Your app works - k bai!

-##Step 4: Jk, jk - let's get to it
+##Step 4: Jk, jk - let's get to it: Write your First View

 Now, you'll see in your directory the following:
 ```